Best Way to Light a Charcoal Grill

-Importantly, any method you choose to light hardwood lump charcoals or briquettes should not impact the taste and aroma of your food in any way.
+Importantly, any method you choose to light hardwood lump charcoals or charcoal briquettes should not impact the taste and aroma of your food in any way.
 It should also have no harmful health effects, either during use or storage as a result of consuming the food you make.

-There are quite a few common methods to light a charcoal grill, each with its own pros and cons.
+There are quite a few common methods to start a charcoal grill, each with its own pros and cons.
 Before we discuss them in more detail, let us take a look at these methods: